Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thin results

 \subsection{Constant $\cv$ problem with a Gaussian source}

 We include a problem with the same source and parameters as the last section but with a constant specific heat so that the temperature to material energy density conversion is given by Eq.~\eqref{eq:eos:nonlin}.
-We specify the the dimensional specific heat to be $C_\mathrm{v0} = 0.03 \:\mathrm{GJ}\cdot\mathrm{cm}^{-3}\cdot\mathrm{keV}^{-1}$.
+We specify the dimensional specific heat to be $C_\mathrm{v0} = 0.03 \:\mathrm{GJ}\cdot\mathrm{cm}^{-3}\cdot\mathrm{keV}^{-1}$.
+Solutions are shown in Figure \ref{fig:nl_gaussian_solutions}.
 While we have less certainty in forecasting the behavior of these nonlinear results, we still expect geometric convergence since there are no sources of nonsmoothness.

 Like the Gaussian source in the linearized system, we specified a static mesh that evenly spans some estimated width of the actual solution domain.
 The convergence results in Figures \ref{fig:const_cv_gaussian_thin_conv} and \ref{fig:const_cv_gaussian_thin_s2_conv} show that this was sufficient to achieve geometric convergence at all chosen times.
 We also see the phenomenon first observed in Section \ref{sec:nl_square_thin} of extremely fast convergence for the scalar flux at early times.
 This is once again the result of the scalar flux being most uncollided at these times, making solving for the collided portion simpler.